Traversable double-throat wormholes in a string cloud background: Metric, Field Equations, and Model Geometry

 and

-where $l_{th}$ is the root of $r'(l_{th}) = 0$ in the domain $l > 0$.
-While $\Delta L$ represents the actual travel distance required for an observer to traverse the inter-throat region, $\Delta z$ corresponds to the vertical separation in the embedding diagram.
+where $\ell_{th}$ is the root of $r'(\ell_{th}) = 0$ in the domain $\ell > 0$.
+While $\Delta L$ represents the actual travel distance required for an observer to traverse the interthroat region, $\Delta z$ corresponds to the vertical separation in the embedding diagram.

 In Fig.~\ref{fig:Separation}, we analyze the separation between the two minimal surfaces induced by the double-throat configuration.
 As the perturbation amplitude $A$ increases, it is observed that the proper distance $\Delta L$ is systematically larger than the embedding height $\Delta z$.
-This discrepancy ($\Delta L > \Delta z$) provides a quantitative measure of the non-Euclidean curvature of the inter-throat region (the \textit{belly}), indicating that the gravitational well is physically deeper than suggested by its Euclidean embedding visual representation.
+This discrepancy ($\Delta L > \Delta z$) provides a quantitative measure of the non-Euclidean curvature of the interthroat region (the \textit{belly}), indicating that the gravitational well is physically deeper than suggested by its Euclidean embedding visual representation.